bjornhaavard/bjornhaavard/README.md

 I am a 42 year old who has worked my whole life in the logistics area, specifically warehouses and forklift driving.
 I want to expand my knowledge and change my course of work to computers.
 I have always been a computer guy, mostly used for gaming, but I also have a curiosity for how things work, and coding and programming has always been something I have been interested in, but never actually done.
 With this education under Noroff I hope to be able to change my path and find a different line of career and passion.

 ### I'm currently working on my Portfolio Page.

-### I am learning:
+## 🛠️ Skills

-- HTML
+- 🌐 HTML
-- CSS
+- 🎨 CSS
-- JavaScript
+- 🧠 JavaScript
-- Wordpress
+- 🖥️ WordPress
-- CSS frameworks
+- 🧱 CSS Frameworks (e.g., Tailwind, Bootstrap)
-- JS frameworks
+- ⚙️ JavaScript Frameworks (e.g., React, Vue)
-- React
+- ⚛️ React
-- Next
+- 🔼 Next.js

 ### Projects.